-- You can find dried Persian rose petals in Middle Eastern/Iranian shops or sometimes Turkish shops.
+- Dried Persian rose petals are available in Middle Eastern/Iranian shops or sometimes Turkish shops.
 You can rub them between your fingers to powder them or use a clean coffee grinder and grind just the petals.
 This is an optional ingredient.
 It makes the cold yogurt soup very tasty but it's not necessary.

 - The ratio of the ingredients are totally up to you and your preference.
 I always like my soup to be somehow thicker because the ice melts and makes it just right.